Abductions & Exploitation on College Campuses

 In Her Shoes: Living with Domestic Violence

 In Her Shoes is a simulation experience designed for attendees to experience firsthand the hurdles and roadblocks that a survivor of domestic violence faces in her life.
-A powerful community education tool, this was developed in 2000 by the Washington Coalition on Domestic Violence.
-Participants will build empathy and understanding for the realties that a survivor faces in trying to live a life free from violence and abuse.
+A powerful community education tool, this workshop was developed in 2000 by the Washington Coalition on Domestic Violence.
+Attendees will build empathy and understanding for the realities that a survivor faces in trying to live a life free from violence and abuse.